Eruv: Disagreements among Orthodox groups

 In June 2007, the East Side portion of the internal Manhattan eruv was completed, offering an eruv within Manhattan to Orthodox Jews living on the East, Upper East, and Upper West Sides.
+That eruv expanded several more times and by 2018 it covered most of Manhattan south of 145th Street.
 There are also two eruvin in Washington Heights, Manhattan, one covering the Yeshiva University area and another that is part of Mount Sinai Jewish Center and covers the Fort Washington area.
 These eruvin are rejected by the Khal Adath Jeshurun community in Washington Heights.

 Another ongoing dispute is the status of two inter-connected eruvin in Brooklyn: the Flatbush and Borough Park eruvin.
 The Borough Park eruv, from its initial construction, was rejected by most of the Hasidic community (though acceptance there has increased over time), and was rejected by most of the non-Hasidic "Lithuanian yeshiva" communities.
 The Flatbush eruv was originally built with the support of the Modern Orthodox community, and was later enhanced with the support of some local "non-Modern Orthodox" families.
 It was totally rejected by the many "Lithuanian yeshiva" communities led by the rosh yeshivas ("deans") of the large yeshivas Yeshiva Rabbi Chaim Berlin, Mir Yeshiva, and Yeshiva Torah Vodaas that are based in the Flatbush section of Brooklyn.
 In the Williamsburg section of Brooklyn, there is some dispute over the making of an eruv, with Zalman Teitelbaum, the Satmar rebbe of Williamsburg, leading the opposition to an eruv.

 Eruv in Conservative and Reform Judaism

 Although Conservative Judaism's Committee on Jewish Law and Standards enacted an exception to the general rules of Sabbath observance to permit driving to attend a synagogue, it otherwise formally requires the same rules of Shabbat observance as Orthodox Judaism with respect to carrying a burden.
 Therefore, Conservative Judaism's rabbinate requires the use of an eruv for ordinary carrying outside this exception.
-Compliance with the formal requirements varies, and in fact there is no evidence that people who identify as Conservative ever refrain from carrying outside their homes on Sabbath.
-In general, Conservative authorities and organizations have not attempted to build or develop rules for eruvin distinct from ones established by Orthodox authorities and organizations, as their congregants, and Rabbis have not subscribed to these basic Laws of Sabbath.
+Some Conservative affiliated summer camps maintain an eruv., and a few Conservative synagogues do as well.

 Reform, Reconstructionist, and other more liberal branches of Judaism do not call for observance of the underlying traditional rules against carrying, and hence the issue of an eruv is not relevant.